 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Unity Trust Bank reported total carbon emissions of approximately 78,360 kg CO2e.
 This figure includes 48,830 kg CO2e from Scope 1 emissions, primarily from direct operations, and 22,530 kg CO2e from Scope 2 emissions, which are associated with purchased electricity.
-Notably, Scope 3 emissions were significant, amounting to 1,036,310 kg CO2e, with major contributions from investments (952,000 kg CO2e), business travel (33,320 kg CO2e), and employee commuting (40,610 kg CO2e).
-Comparatively, in 2022, the bank's total emissions were about 65,640 kg CO2e, indicating a rise in emissions year-on-year.
+Notably, Scope 3 emissions were significant, amounting to 1,020,310 kg CO2e, with major contributions from investments (952,000 kg CO2e), business travel (33,320 kg CO2e), and employee commuting (40,610 kg CO2e).
+Comparatively, in 2022, the bank's total emissions were about 65,640 kg CO2e, indicating a rise in emissions in 2023.
 The breakdown for 2022 included 36,400 kg CO2e from Scope 1, 21,900 kg CO2e from Scope 2, and 61,320 kg CO2e from Scope 3 emissions.
-Despite these figures, Unity Trust Bank has not set specific reduction targets or initiatives as part of their climate commitments.
-The absence of documented reduction targets suggests a need for further strategic planning in their sustainability efforts.
-The bank's emissions data is not cascaded from any parent organization, indicating that these figures are independently reported.
-Overall, Unity Trust Bank's emissions profile highlights the importance of addressing both direct and indirect emissions, particularly in the context of their investment activities and employee-related travel.
+In 2021, total emissions were reported at 138,000 kg CO2e, with Scope 1 at 41,100 kg CO2e, Scope 2 at 34,400 kg CO2e, and Scope 3 at 62,300 kg CO2e.
+Despite these figures, Unity Trust Bank has not set specific reduction targets or climate pledges, nor do they have any initiatives reported under the Science Based Targets initiative (SBTi).
+The absence of reduction commitments suggests a need for further action in addressing their carbon footprint.
+The emissions data is not cascaded from any parent organization, indicating that these figures are solely from Unity Trust Bank Plc.

 Access structured emissions data, company-specific emission factors, and source documents